liuyuanmeng/Project2-FruitsHackathon/README.md

 Now that we were happy with the design and API, we could start building the front end.
 We decided to work separately to develop our pages but worked closely on zoom.

 My job was to create a page that would display all fruits and have a dropdown and search bar.
+To make this page, I decided only the image and name of the fruits would be displayed.
+Once users click on the single fruit will find more information.
+The users can use the search bar to search fruits by name or family.
+In the dropdown, users can access all fruits or different families of fruits.

 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/100864042/177532531-cbdb1aaf-01bd-464e-a1cb-5f08e6e84c14.gif)